 The warm-up is the first step to any exercise.
 Don’t skip it.
 Your muscles will be prepared for the workout, and you will have less chance of injury.
 This will result in faster and bigger progress in the long run.

 For an effective chest fly you will be needing a door anchor to fix the band in place.
 We also highly recommend wearing gloves to protect your hands form the friction.
 If you don’t have this equipment yet, check out these: Door Anchor and Workout Gloves.

-The main purpose of the chest fly movement is to bring your arm towards the middle of your body, and you will do that by attaching the resistance band to a door with a door anchor or to a bar, rack or anything else.
+The main purpose of the chest fly movement is to bring your arm towards the middle and even further across of your body, and you will do that by attaching the resistance band to a door with a door anchor or to a bar, rack or anything else.
 (Make sure to follow Our guide for door anchors to be safe!)